 The first of the contracted 24 fighters were delivered to 29th Squadron on 20th March 1989, while the other unit to convert to the ADV version, the 34th Squadron, received its first aircraft on 15th November 1989.
 During their service until the year 2006, the fighter guaranteed the air defence of Saudi airspace and played an important role in the 1991 Gulf War, performing more than 450 CAP missions, essentially protecting their home airspace.

-The RSAF Tornado ADV has been progressively withdrawn from service from 2007 due to planned replacement by the Eurofighter Typhoon.
+The RSAF Tornado ADV was progressively withdrawn from service due to planned replacement by the Eurofighter Typhoon.